Skip to main contentArrow Right

 Strengths

-Amazon Cognito is Amazon Web Services’ (AWS) managed authentication and authorization service that supports single sign-on for customer and partner-facing applications.
-It enables developers to integrate SAML, OIDC, and social identity providers while leveraging AWS’s global infrastructure for scalability and reliability.
+Amazon Cognito is AWS’s managed authentication and authorization service for customer and partner-facing applications.
+It supports SAML, OIDC, and social identity providers while leveraging AWS’s global infrastructure for scalability.
+Cognito offers user pools for direct authentication and identity pools for temporary AWS credential access.

 Amazon cognito homepage